Best Nuzlocke Starters for Every Generation (Gen 1–9)

 Can you Nuzlocke with any starter?

 Yes.
 Every starter is viable with careful play.
 These picks just minimise the difficulty floor and early-game deaths.
+Many experienced players prefer challenging themselves with the suboptimal starter once they've completed a run with the recommended pick.

 Plan Your Nuzlocke Team